 When there is no other option there is the landfill.
-Council’s kerbside rubbish collection sends everything in the orange bags to landfill.
+Council’s kerbside rubbish collection sends everything in the wheelie bins to landfill.
 The challenge?
-Keep as much out of the orange bags (or privately contracted wheelie bin) as possible.
+Keep as much out of your wheelie bin as possible.

 We do ask that before you put something in the general rubbish collection that you ask yourself: ‘Can this be re-used, upcycled or recycled to keep it out of the landfill?’.